vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 In the afternoon, I made a trip to the Citibank in downtown Berkeley for some financial transactions.
 After finishing, I made my usual food purchases recorded at [food_purchases.sql](../sql/food_purchases.sql).

+Later. in the evening, I made a trip to Walgreens for toiletries purchases.
+I finished checkout at 5:30 PM.